ali-sdk/ali-oss/README.md

     - [host] {String} The host header value for initiating callback requests.
     - body {String} The value of the request body when a callback is initiated, for example, `key=${key}&etag=${etag}&my_var=${x:my_var}`.
     - [contentType] {String} The Content-Type of the callback requests initiatiated, It supports application/x-www-form-urlencoded and application/json, and the former is the default value.
+    - [callbackSNI] {Boolean} Specifies whether OSS sends Server Name Indication (SNI) to the origin address specified by callbackUrl when a callback request is initiated from the client.
     - [customValue] {Object} Custom parameters are a map of key-values<br>
       e.g.:
       ```js